Mayckel Lahdo

-Mayckel Lahdo (born 30 December 2002) is a Swedish professional footballer who plays as a winger for club Nantes, on loan from club AZ Alkmaar.
+Mayckel Lahdo (born 30 December 2002) is a Swedish professional footballer who plays as a winger for Allsvenskan club Malmö.

+Early life

+Lahdo was born in Stockholm to Jony and Ninwe, both of Assyrian and Lebanese descent.
+His father Jony was a footballer in the Lebanese Premier League before moving to Sweden.
+He has two brothers, Adrian and Gabriel, who are also footballers, and a sister, Ceilia.

 Club career

 Youth

 Lahdo was born in Stockholm, Sweden, and started to play football as a youngster with local club Arameisk-Syrianska IF, before moving to Hammarby IF at age nine.
 After spending a few years with Djurgårdens IF, Lahdo returned to Hammarby's academy at age 12.